Last summer, we took our boys fishing for the first time. They seemed to be kind of bored with it...until my youngest reeled in a catfish.

 After that, (pardon the pun) they were hooked.
 Grabbing our poles and a bucket of worms and heading down to the water has become one of our favorite summer activities.

-This is a great spot to introduce your young children to fishing.
-Anglers ages 10 and older can take advantage of the upcoming fly-fishing and fly-tying workshop on June 13.
+It is a great spot to introduce your young children to fishing.

 Washington Township Park

-It's the perfect time to take your family fishing; the Indiana Department of Natural Resources has made June 6 and 7 a free fishing weekend, so you can fish without a license.
-Keep in mind that outside of these days, anglers over the age of 17 are required to have a fishing license.
+Keep in mind that outside of the Indiana Department of Natural Resources' free fishing days, anglers over the age of 17 are required to have a fishing license.
 You can determine what type of license you need on the Indiana DNR website.

 Hopefully your day of fishing will lead to some big fish and big stories to tell!